What is anaphylaxis?

 - Allergies or asthma

-The diagnosis is based on the recognition of symptoms occurring quickly and rapidly worsening.
-Treatment is not delayed in order to carry out further diagnostic tests, since an anaphylactic reaction is an emergency, and anyone with presumed anaphylaxis is treated as such.
+Treatment is not delayed in order to carry out diagnostic tests, since an anaphylactic reaction is an emergency, and anyone with presumed anaphylaxis is treated as such.

-After life-saving emergency treatment has been started and symptoms have been brought under control, a blood test can be done to identify anaphylaxis or rule out other causes of the symptoms.
-The blood test should be done as soon as possible and no later than four hours from the onset of symptoms.
-It measures mast cell tryptase, a chemical released by the immune system in a severe allergic reaction.
+After life-saving emergency treatment has been started and symptoms have been brought under control, blood tests can be done to confirm anaphylaxis or rule out other causes of the symptoms.
+One particularly important test measures mast cell tryptase, a chemical released by the immune system in a severe allergic reaction.
+This blood test should be done as soon as possible and no later than four hours from the onset of symptoms.

 Anaphylaxis is a life-threatening emergency and needs immediate treatment.
-Out of hospital, an ambulance must be called at once and the patient transported to an emergency department.
+If it is suspected that a person is experiencing anaphylaxis then an ambulance must be called at once and the person transported to the nearest emergency department.

 First aid measures

-Adrenaline should be injected immediately, where possible.
-Many people who are susceptible to anaphylaxis will carry an adrenaline auto-injector, also known as an adrenaline pen or epinephrine.
-This is a pre-filled syringe with a needle, that can be injected by the person having the anaphylactic reaction or by a bystander who knows how to use it.
+Adrenaline should be injected immediately, whenever possible.
+Many people who are susceptible to anaphylaxis will carry an adrenaline auto-injector, also known as an EpiPen, adrenaline pen or epinephrine.
+This is a pre-filled syringe with a needle that can be injected by the person having the anaphylactic reaction or by a bystander who knows how to use it.

-If there is no response to the initial injection, it is recommended to give a further adrenaline dose after five minutes.
+If there is no response to the initial injection, it is recommended to give a further adrenaline dose after five minutes, if the available autoinjector pen contains a second dose.
 Adrenaline is effective very soon after being administered and wears off quite quickly.

 A person in anaphylactic shock should be placed in a comfortable position.
 Depending on the symptoms experienced, different positions will be advised:

 - A person who feels faint, due to low blood pressure, should lie flat with their legs raised.
-Sitting or standing may cause cardiac arrest, a sudden loss of blood flow resulting from the failure of the heart to pump effectively
+Sitting or standing may cause additional heart problems

 - A person with airway and breathing problems may prefer to sit up, as this makes breathing easier